Why didst thou promise such a beauteous day,

 The youth’s ‘truth’ is broken because his beauty causes him to spurn the

 lessons of the Poet’s poetry.
-Youth cannot achieve mythic poetry without
+Youth cannot achieve deep mythic poetry without

 first acknowledging natural logic.